Routeburn Track Info & Bus Transport

-Regular bus services run to either end of the Routeburn track (the Routeburn Shelter and the Divide Shelter) from Queenstown.
-As the iconic Milford Sound is located just 45 minutes drive West of The Divide shelter, a scenic day cruise can easily be incorporated in to your itinerary.
-Travel the length of Milford Sound on a two hour nature cruise then return to Queenstown by bus the same evening.
+Regular bus services run to either end of the Routeburn track (the Routeburn Shelter and The Divide Shelter) from Queenstown.
+As the iconic Milford Sound is located just 45 minutes drive West of The Divide shelter, a scenic day cruise can easily be incorporated into your itinerary.
+Travel the length of Milford Sound on a two-hour nature cruise then return to Queenstown by bus the same evening.
 See our Routeburn Track loop & Milford Sound Package for more information.

 Please note that Routeburn Track hut reservations must be made directly with the Department of Conservation.

 Don’t have the right gear?
 Don’t worry; Info & Track have a range of hiking and tramping essentials available to hire here.

 Number of huts/campsites: 4 / 2

 Name of the huts: Routeburn Flats Hut, Routeburn Falls Hut, Lake Mackenzie Hut, Lake Howden Hut

 Grade: Easy tramping track – well-formed with gradual climbs.

 Highlights: The Routeburn Track is a Great Walk for a reason: as well as unbeatable scenery the track offers a high standard of facilities and is well-maintained, making it ideal for all levels of hiker.
 Look carefully and you may even spot an endangered species of bird, such as the “Mohua” (Yellowhead).